oceanprotocol/docs/building-with-ocean/compute-to-data/user-defined-parameters.md

 * `location`: A string indicating region code
 * `type`: A string indicating the type of weather data.
 It can be temperature/humidity/pressure.

 Suppose the buyer wants to download the temperature data in the region code `XYZ`.
-While downloading the data buyer enters the desired parameter values using ocean.py or ocean.js.
+While downloading the data, the buyer enters the desired parameter values using ocean.py or ocean.js.

 The provider will decrypt the URL from the DDO published on-chain, construct a new URL with the additional parameters and finally stream data to the buyer.